-More than 17,000 people belonging to the Alak ethnic group live in southern Laos.
+The Alak ethnic group lives in southern Laos.
 The highest concentration of Alak is found in Xekong Province.
 Others are found in Saravan and Attapu provinces.
-Many communities in the area are difficult to visit because of lack of roads, although in one location, foreign tourists can visit an Alak village by riding elephants from Tadlo Resort for 5,000 kip ($1) per hour.
+Many communities in the area are difficult to visit because of lack of roads, although in one location, foreign tourists can visit an Alak village by riding elephants from Tadlo Resort.
 In some places the Alak have integrated with the Katu and it is difficult to tell the two groups apart.

 The Alak like to arrange their palm and thatch houses in a circle around a communal house.
 Many work on coffee plantations that were planted by the French in the early 1900s.
 Others work on rubber and banana plantations.